 - Group communication enhancements that can optionally be used for 5G VN, e.g, using local switch and N19 based forwarding in UPF.

 In principle these two aspects are independent.
 I.e. a group can be created using the 5G VN NEF API without using the 5G VN communication related features, since use of N19 and local data switching and other 5G VN specific features defined in 23.501, clause 5.8.2.13 are optional.
 Therefore, the NEF and UDM services for 5G VN group data provisioning could apply also for groups not using the specific 5G VN group communication mechanisms.
-This makes it possible for an AF to create and manage groups and group data that are not specifically 5G VN groups.

-Editor's note: It is FFS whether the 5G VN API can be used to provision data for non-5GVN groups.

-NOTE: The name of the APIs used with 5G VN groups unfortunately contain the terms 5G VN or 5G LAN.
-For example, the NEF API for provisioning group data is named "3gpp-5glan-pp".
-The NEF APIs to provision other parameters (even for groups of UEs) are named e.g. "3gpp-cp-parameter-provisioning" and "3gpp-network-parameter-configuration".
-Similar applies for UDM services: The UDM resource used with Nudm_ParameterProvision is named "/5g-vn-groups" and is different from the resource used for provisioning other parameters (named "/pp-data").
-The resource "/pp-data" can be used to provision parameters for individual UEs as well as groups of UEs.

 - The provisioning of LADN Area and QoS takes place as follows: